Neural Circuits and Computations Unit

 arrow_downward

 We study how neural circuits in the hippocampal region enable us to remember events along with where they occurred.
 To do so, we use a variety of theoretical techniques, including neural network simulations and mathematical analysis.
 We aim to uncover how these circuits are disrupted in neurological diseases such as dementia and epilepsy.
+We also take inspiration from hippocampal computations to develop new algorithms for machine learning.

 Louis Kang